 Okay, so technically this isn't a drinkable cocktail (though all the ingredients are edible if you insist on giving it a try)—it's more of a magical holiday aroma.
 This scrumptious combination of fruits and spices from Half Baked Harvest will make the whole house smell and feel like the holidays.
 And the good news is that this thoughtful, atmospheric touch only takes five minutes to brew.

-There's nothing like a homemade cocktail to impress guests and create a memorable holiday bash that stands out.
-Festive and unique, you'll definitely want to add this mezcal-based cocktail recipe from Hola Jalapeño to your holiday traditions.
+Why We Love It: This sip is the perfect balance of citrusy, smokey, and tart courtesy of fresh-squeezed orange juice, mezcal, and pineapple, among other ingredients.
+Add this mezcal-based cocktail recipe from Hola Jalapeño to your holiday traditions.
 In total, it only takes about 15 minutes to prepare, so you can throw it together while you're working on more time-consuming mains.

 Meyer Lemon Herbed Crab Bites

-The Big Holiday Hummus Board With Roasted Root Veggie Chips
+The Recipe: Holiday Hummus Board

-A great charcuterie board or cheese plate becomes even better when there are also some delicious dips joining the lineup.
+Why We Love It: A great charcuterie board or cheese plate becomes even better when there are also some delicious dips joining the lineup.
 Consider trying one of these recipes from Half Baked Harvest: spicy hummus, roasted garlic hummus with parmesan and pesto, or pumpkin and goat cheese hummus.

-Garlicky Kale Salad with Crispy Chickpeas
+Garlicky Kale Salad With Crispy Chickpeas

-The dressing for this kale salad is packed with garlicky goodness, and the warm roasted tandoori chickpeas are the perfect way to heat things up.
+Why We Love It: The dressing for this kale salad is packed with garlicky goodness, and the warm roasted tandoori chickpeas are the perfect way to heat things up.
 The best news is that you can make this whole winter greens recipe from Minimalist Baker in about 30 minutes.

 Butternut Squash, Andouille, and Herb Stuffing